tze088/tp/docs/DeveloperGuide.md

     1. Prerequisites: must have at least one contact in the contact list

     1. Test case: `edit-contact 1 n/mary`<br>
-       Expected: Fist contact name in the contact list should change to mary
+       Expected: First contact name in the contact list should change to mary

 ### Listing all groups